 In line with the requirements of the Federal Law on Auditing Activities No. 307-FZ of 2009, SRO AAS is responsible for the development of an investigative and disciplinary (I&D) system to address violations by its members of applicable laws, auditing standards, and the Russian Professional Code of Ethics and Rules of Independence.

-The association reports that it established an I&D system in 2010 and in 2014 conducted its review.
-The review included revising the regulations, policies, and procedures to address new ethical and legislative requirements; developing administrative and complaints procedures that comply with SMO 6; and restructuring the Disciplinary Committee to ensure that members of the Committee have appropriate legal education and work experience to carry out their duties effectively.
-It also raised awareness of all updates to the I&D system, incorporated changes in initial and continuous professional development programs course material, and began publication of the results of all disciplinary proceedings.
+Since the establishment of the system, several reviews have been conducted, the latest one in 2017.
+The reviews included revising the regulations, policies, and procedures to address new ethical and legislative requirements; developing administrative and complaints procedures that comply with SMO 6; and restructuring the Disciplinary Committee to ensure that members of the Committee have appropriate legal education and work experience to carry out their duties effectively.
+It also raised awareness of all updates to the I&D system, incorporated changes in initial and continuous professional development programs course materials and began publishing results of all disciplinary proceedings.
 In 2016, SRO AAS reported that it is almost fully complies with the requirements of SMO 6, with further improvements needed in the administrative processes.
 In 2020, SRO AAS conducted another self-assessment of its system against the requirements of SMO 6 and reported full compliance.

 SMO 7: International Financial Reporting Standards

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.